Butyriboletus regius: Taxonomy

 The species was first described and illustrated by Julius Vincenz von Krombholz in 1832.
 Common names for the mushroom include the red-capped butter bolete and the royal bolete.

 Butyriboletus regius was formerly classified as a member of the section Appendiculati of the genus Boletus.
 Molecular analysis demonstrated that this and related "butter bolete" species, including Boletus appendiculatus, are phylogenetically distinct from Boletus, and the new genus Butyriboletus was created to contain them.

+Harry D. Thiers described a similar mushroom from California as B. regius, though it is not the same species.

 Description

-The fruit bodies of Butyriboletus regius have caps that are initially convex before flattening out in maturity, reaching a diameter of 6–20 cm wide.
+The caps are convex or flat, reaching a diameter of 6–20 cm wide.
 The cap surface is pink to red, occasionally with hints of yellow or brown, more so around the margin.
 Initially velvety to slightly tomentose (hairy) when young, these minute hairs tend to slough off with age, and the cap develops wrinkles and pits.
-The cap flesh is yellow, and slowly and erratically bruises blue in North American specimens.
-The pores on the underside of the cap are angular, and measure about 1–2 per millimetre.
+The cap flesh is yellow, usually slowly and erratically bruising blue in North American specimens.
+In Europe, it does not stain when exposed to air or stains weakly.

+The pores on the underside of the cap are angular and measure about 1–2 per millimetre.
 The color of the pore surface is bright yellow to start, but eventually darkens somewhat, and will stain blue with damage.
 The depth of the tubes comprising the pores extends to 0.8–2.5 cm.